simple-java-mail/smtp-connection-pool/RELEASING.md

 - Exact-version milestone contains every represented issue/PR.
 - Full reactor is verified and existing core compatibility is covered.
+- The published generic/clustered pool prerequisites are resolved from Maven Central, and the JDK 8 core/provider CI gate passes.
 - The multi-module version/deploy rehearsal proves that the CircleCI lane will publish the complete aligned reactor.
 - The real-server demo smoke tests pass, and the Central bundle excludes the demo coordinate.
 - Expected tag and all Maven Central artifacts are available.